pfsense/docs/source/vpn/ipsec/connecting-to-cisco-pix-asa-devices-with-ipsec.rst

 Connecting to Cisco PIX/ASA Devices with IPsec
 ==============================================

-Using IPsec to create a VPN tunnel between pfSense and a Cisco PIX should work OK.
+Using IPsec to create a VPN tunnel between pfSense® router and a Cisco PIX should work OK.
 As always with IPsec, be sure that the Phase 1 and Phase 2 settings match up on both sides.
 If an acceptable transform set and policy are already in place, they may be used.

 Example PIX IPsec Configuration
 -------------------------------